Alfresco/alfresco-dockerfiles-bakery/repository/README.md

 ### Alfresco repository configuration

-All preperties you would normally add in the alfresco-global.properties file can be added n the `JAVA_OPTS` environment variable to the container.
+All preperties you would normally add in the alfresco-global.properties file can be added in the `JAVA_OPTS` environment variable to the container.

 For example, to set the database URL, you can use the following environment
 variable: